Publications

 Towards Evaluating the Robustness of Visual State Space Models (Under Review)

-Hashmat Shadab Malik, Fahad Shamshad, Muzammal Naseer, Karthik Nandakumar, Fahad Shahbaz Khan, Karthik Nandakumar
+Hashmat Shadab Malik, Fahad Shamshad, Muzammal Naseer, Karthik Nandakumar, Fahad Shahbaz Khan, Salman Khan

 In this work, we present a comprehensive evaluation of VSSMs' robustness under various perturbation scenarios, including occlusions, image structure, common corruptions, and adversarial attacks, and compare their performance to well-established architectures such as transformers and Convolutional Neural Networks.
 Furthermore, we investigate the resilience of VSSMs to object-background compositional changes on sophisticated benchmarks designed to test model performance in complex visual scenes.
 We also assess their robustness on object detection and segmentation tasks using corrupted datasets that mimic real-world scenarios.
 To gain a deeper understanding of VSSMs' adversarial robustness, we conduct a frequency-based analysis of adversarial attacks, evaluating their performance against low-frequency and high-frequency perturbations.
 Our findings highlight the strengths and limitations of VSSMs in handling complex visual corruptions, offering valuable insights for future research.